 Hunting commodity malware with Amcache

-This page is the commodity-malware triage playbook: the specific filters, pivots, and queries that surface the typical attacker artefacts on the typical infected workstation.
+This page is the commodity-malware triage playbook.
+The specific filters, pivots, and queries that surface the typical attacker artefacts on the typical infected workstation.

 Why Amcache is the right first stop#

-3. It survives binary deletion.
+\Users\<x>\AppData\Local\Temp\or\ProgramData\is suspect by default. - Survives binary deletion.
 See Recovering deleted-binary evidence from Amcache.

 The baseline triage filter#